 For example, let’s calculate required space for platform (with 3 master nodes and 2 work nodes) and two clusters created by platform (each cluster has 3 master node, 5 work nodes), each one deployed with some business application that generates 3.4Gb of logs every day.
 CuratorPeriod (period of logs cleaning) will be 14 days.
 Let’s use Safety Factor equals 1.3 (+30% of minimal calculated disk space to compensate for the errors of calculation)

 AllClustersDailyPayload = 7 * (3.4*2) = 47.6 RequiredDiskSpaceInGBytes = 4*3 + ( 0.7*3 + 0.5*2 + 0.7*6 + 0.0710 + 47.6)(14+1) * 1.3 = 1096.2 To plan the disk capacity of a SelfHosted Elasticsearch, you can use the rough formula:

 RequiredDiskSpaceInGBytes = 4*NumberOfElasticsearchMasterNodes + (0.5*NumberOfClusterMasterNodes + 0.4*NumberOfClusterWorkingNodes + DailyPayload) * (CuratorPeriod+1) * SafetyFactor

 Default number of Master/Data/Client nodes is 1/1/1.
 It is highly recommended to use 3 or more master nodes in production.

-According to load tests, 100 pods (every second generates one record size 16kbytes) raises CPU consumption of elasticsearch data node to 0.4.
-In case of 100 pods generates 10-50 records by 132 bytes every seconds, CPU consumption of elasticsearch data node is 0.3
+According to load tests, 100 pods (one record, the size of 16kbytes, is generated every second) raise CPU consumption of Elasticsearch data node to 0.4.
+In case of 100 pods generating 10-50 records of 132 bytes every second, CPU consumption of Elasticsearch data node would be 0.3